 - 3 tbsp oil

-- In a pan add desiccated coconut and lightly toast.
-Once toasted place in a food processor to grind.
+- In a pan add desiccated coconut and lightly dry toast over medium heat.
+Once toasted remove fom pan, let it cool then place in a food processor to grind.
+Set it aside.

-- In a heavy pot fry the spice paste, lime leaves and turmeric leaves.
+- In a heavy pot fry the spice paste, lime leaves and turmeric leaves over medium high heat.
 Stir continuously for 3 minutes or until very fragrant.

-- Season with salt then serve with freshly steamed rice.
+- Season with salt, remove from heat then serve with freshly steamed rice.